ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IBasicManeuverStrategyRollingPull.rst

 IBasicManeuverStrategyRollingPull
 =================================

-.. py:class:: IBasicManeuverStrategyRollingPull
+.. py:class:: ansys.stk.core.stkobjects.aviator.IBasicManeuverStrategyRollingPull

    object

    Interface used to access options for a Rolling Pull Strategy of a Basic Maneuver Procedure.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IBasicManeuverStrategyRollingPull

 Overview
 --------